 - 1.5 c vegetable stock can substitute vegetable broth or water

-- 2 TB lemon juice can substitute apple cider vinegar
+- 2 tablespoon lemon juice can substitute apple cider vinegar

-- 1 tsp white miso paste can substitute1 TB tamari or soy sauce
+- 1 teaspoon white miso paste can substitute1 TB tamari or soy sauce

 - ¼ cup nutritional yeast

-- Steam butternut squash for about 8 minutes or until fork tender. (see notes for other ways t cook)
+- Steam the chopped butternut squash for about 8 minutes or until fork tender. (see notes for other ways to cook)

 - Cook pasta according to package directions.